THINK HUMAN

 Stop Wasting Your Mid Year Check Ins

-Stop Wasting Your Mid-Year Check-Ins In many organizations, mid-year goal check-ins are polite, predictable, and performative.
-They’re well-intentioned but rarely transformative.
+Stop Wasting Your Mid-Year Check-Ins Stop Wasting Your Mid-Year Check-Ins Mid-year goal check-ins are polite, predictable, and performative.
 Leaders review a dashboard.
 Color-coded statuses are read out.
-A few nods, some vague encouragement—and then it’s back to business as usual.
-But in high-performing organizations, these check-ins are something else entirely: a critical recalibration point.
-A place where execution meets reflection.
-Where leadership shows up not in a polished plan, but in how we course-correct when things get messy.
-This isn’t about fixing the ritual.
-It’s about redesigning …
+A few nods, some vague encouragement, and then it’s back to business as usual.
+You’ve been in this meeting.
+Everyone has.
+In high-performing organizations, mid-year check-ins are something else entirely.
+They’re a recalibration, where leadership teams confront what’s working, what’s stalled, and what should no longer be on the list at all.
+The difference isn’t the format.
+It’s the willingness to tell the …

 We Fixed The Performance Review and Broke Feedback